This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Memorization isn’t my thing…

-Some of them I’ve tried; some have worked, some not as much.
+I have tried different methods to memorize scripture.
+Some have worked, some not as much.
 Honestly, I’m the reason some haven’t worked.
-I think truly it boils down to our learning styles and our determination to actually commit scripture to memory.
+It boils down to our learning styles and our determination to actually commit scripture to memory.
 If you are anything at all like me, you like quick results without much effort.
+[I know that’s a problem.]

 Make Scripture Memory a Snap!

-Well, I’m kind of lazy and finding index cards and tape weren’t appealing to me, so I opted for sticky notes.
-I wrote my scripture passage, Psalm 27:13-14, and stuck it in five places I knew I’d encounter several times a day: the bathroom mirror, my Bible study book, my Bloom daily planner, the kitchen window, and the microwave over the stove.
+I wrote my scripture passage, Psalm 27:13-14 on sticky notes, and stuck it in five places I knew I’d encounter several times a day: the bathroom mirror, my Bible study book, my planner, the kitchen window, and the microwave over the stove.
 Each time I stood at those places or sat ready to study or work, I made myself read the scriptures.
 Every single time.
 Within days, I had memorized those first two.
 This trick seriously made scripture memory a snap!

 I believe that I shall look upon the goodness of the Lord in the land of the living.
 Wait for the Lord, be strong, and let your heart take courage; wait for the Lord. ~ Psalm 27:13-14

-This should probably be called “the lazy mom’s (or maybe the busy mom’s) guide to scripture memorization,” but it works for me.
-I cannot memorize and retain quickly and randomly.
-It has to apply and speak to my heart.
+This should probably be called “the lazy mom’s guide to scripture memorization,” but it works!

 Verses to get you started